Current and Recent Research Projects in the Smyth DataLab Group

 Datalab research group should apply to either the

 Computer Science or Statistics PhD programs at UC Irvine.
-Students with strong quantitative backgrounds are encouraged to apply (with undergraduate or Master's degrees in areas such as Computer Science, Electrical Engineering, Statistics, Mathematics, or related areas).
+Students with strong quantitative backgrounds are particularly encouraged to apply (with undergraduate or Master's degrees in Computer Science, Electrical Engineering, Statistics, Mathematics, Physics, or related areas).

 Below are some examples of current and recent projects in our group.
 The list below is illustrative